phptuts/codingwithnoah/arduino-blockly/lesson-8-lcd-serial-monitor/index.md

 ![global variable](/images/arduino-block/lesson-8/step6c.png)

-7) Connect the "IF Block" to the "USB WORDS" variables.
+7) Connect the "If" block to the "USB WORDS" variables.

 ![if block](/images/arduino-block/lesson-8/step7a.png)

 ![if block](/images/arduino-block/lesson-8/step7b.png)

-8) Connect the "Logical Operator" block to the block.
+8) Connect the "Logical Operator" block to the "if" block.

 ![logical operator](/images/arduino-block/lesson-8/step8a.png)

 ![logical operator](/images/arduino-block/lesson-8/step8b.png)

-9) Connect the "Compare Block" to one the first hole "Logical Operator" block.
+9) Connect the "Compare" block to one the first hole "Logical Operator" block.

 ![compare block](/images/arduino-block/lesson-8/step9a.png)

 ![compare block](/images/arduino-block/lesson-8/step9b.png)

-10) Set the "Compare Block" to not equal.
+10) Set the "Compare" block to not equal.

 ![compare block](/images/arduino-block/lesson-8/step10.png)

-11) Put the "Get Variable" block to the inside the "Compare Block" and set to get the "USB Words" variable.
-Then compare it Text Block that is empty.
+11) Put the "Get Variable" block to the inside the "Compare" block and set to "Get Variable" block the "USB Words" variable.
+Then compare it "Text" block that is empty.

 ![If Block](/images/arduino-block/lesson-8/step11a.png)